sake-sh/sake/README.md

 # sake.sh

-CI + CDN for Homebrew Taps.
+sake.sh is a CI + CDN for Homebrew Taps.

 ## How to use (for developers)